Who Can Be Held Responsible for a Truck Accident?

 - Government agencies responsible for road maintenance or design

-Because multiple parties could share liability for your injuries or the death of your loved one, it is critical to have an experienced truck accident attorney evaluate your case right away and discuss your legal options.
+Because multiple parties could share liability for your injuries or the death of your loved one, it is critical to have an experienced South Carolina Truck Accident Lawyer evaluate your case right away and discuss your legal options.

 Truck accident victims typically require emergency medical attention and may require long-term medical treatment.
 Medical bills can quickly pile up.
 If the victim is unable to return to work for a long period of time, the financial burden can become unbearable.